Tito Horford: Personal life

 After retiring from basketball, Horford settled in Lansing, Michigan.
+He married his long time girl friend, Arelis Reynoso, a sports journalist.

 His son, Al Horford, went to the University of Florida and played a prominent role on the Gators team that won the national championship in 2006 and 2007.
 He was selected third overall by the Atlanta Hawks in the 2007 NBA draft, and has gone on to be a five-time All-Star and NBA champion during his career.

 His other son, Jon Horford, played as a forward for the University of Michigan basketball team.
 He then transferred to Florida after his junior season.

 His youngest daughter, Maíra Horford, is a Brazilian professional basketball player.
 Now 28 years old, she plays at Unimed Campinas.
 She has played for Miralvalle, San Lazaro, San Jose, Sport, Ituano and Sesi Araraquara.
 In the current Campeonato Brasileiro de Basquete Feminino season, she has played 8 games and averaged 11.5 points and 4.9 rebounds.

 His brother, Kelly Horford, played at Florida Atlantic University from 1992 to 1996.